Dunkyn History, Family Crest & Coats of Arms

 Notable amongst the Clan at this time was Daniel Duncan (1649-1735) French-born, Scottish physician, Huguenot by religion, known as a writer of iatrochemical works.
 He was from an ancient Scottish family, several members of which belonged to the medical profession, was born in 1649 at Montauban in Languedoc, where his father, Peter Duncan, was professor of physic.

 Samuel Duncon (fl.
 1600-1659), was...

 Some of the Dunkyn family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Dunkyn family to the New World and Oceana
+Migration of the Dunkyn family

 This oppression forced many Scots to leave their homelands.
 Most of these chose North America as their destination.
 Although the journey left many sick and poor, these immigrants were welcomed the hardy with great opportunity.
 Many of these settlers stood up for their newfound freedom in the American War of Independence.
 More recently, Scots abroad have recovered much of their collective heritage through highland games and other patriotic functions and groups.
 An examination of passenger and immigration lists has located various settlers bearing the name Dunkyn: David Duncan who settled in New Hampshire in 1718; George Duncan settled in Georgia in 1737; John Duncan settled in New Hampshire in 1716; Nathanial Duncan settled in Nantasket in 1630.

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.